Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity

 Notice that $\delta$-antidissipativity is a property solely of a payoff map $u$, and not of any particular dynamics map $v$.
 One may intuitively think of $\delta$-antidissipativity with supply rate $\tilde{w}$ as $\delta$-dissipativity with supply rate $-\tilde{w}$, albeit the notions are defined for maps with different codomains.
 We may also define a similar notion that is analogous to $\delta$-passivity.

 \begin{definition} A map $u\colon\P(S) \times C(S) \to C(S)$ is \emph{$\delta$-antipassive} if it is $\delta$-antidissipative with supply rate $\tilde{w} \colon (\mu,\eta) \mapsto \left<\eta,\mu\right> = \int_S \eta d\mu$.
-The map $u$ is \emph{strictly $\delta$-antipassive} if it is strictly $\delta$-antidissipative with such supply rate $\tilde{w}$. \end{definition}
+The map $u$ is \emph{strictly $\delta$-antipassive} if it is strictly $\delta$-antidissipative with such supply rate $\tilde{w}$. \end{definition} }{}

-\citet[Theorem~4.3]{fox2013population} show that every monotone game over a finite strategy set induces $\delta$-antipassive payoff dynamics,\footnote{Technically, they show $\delta$-antipassivity in the sense of input-output mappings, which slightly differs from the notion of $\delta$-antipassivity of payoff maps used in \iftoggle{thesis}{this thesis}{our paper}.} so $\delta$-antipassivity may be viewed as a generalization of monotonicity to the dynamic payoff setting.
-Before moving on to our generalization of \autoref{thm: delta-dissipative} to the setting of DPEDMs, we remark that \autoref{def: dpedm} does not immediately come equipped with any notion of a game, and hence has no inherent game-theoretic notion of equilibria.
+\citet[Theorem~4.3]{fox2013population} show that every monotone game over a finite strategy set induces $\delta$-antipassive payoff dynamics,\footnote{Technically, they show $\delta$-antipassivity in the sense of input-output mappings, which slightly differs from the notion of $\delta$-antipassivity of payoff maps used in \iftoggle{thesis}{this thesis}{our paper}.} so $\delta$-antipassivity may be viewed as a generalization of monotonicity to the dynamic payoff setting. \iftoggle{longform}{Before moving on to our generalization of \autoref{thm: delta-dissipative} to the setting of DPEDMs, we remark that \autoref{def: dpedm} does not immediately come equipped with any notion of a game, and hence has no inherent game-theoretic notion of equilibria.
 The following definition serves to link dynamic payoffs to games, namely, by ensuring that payoffs represent a valid static game at steady state.}{{We now report our generalization of the stability result in \autoref{thm: delta-dissipative} to the setting of DPEDMS.}}